lcary/local-chatgpt-app/README.md

 ## Usage

+### Model Server

 In one terminal, activate the virtualenv and run the model server with:
 ```
 ./run-server.sh
 ```

-This will run the Llama 7B chat model server (by default on port 8000).
+This will run the Llama 7B chat model inference server (by default on port 8000).

+### Chat UI

 In another terminal, activate the virtualenv and run the UI with:
 ```
 ./run-ui.sh
 ```

-This will open a ChatGPT-like UI in your browser using Chainlit (by default on port 8001).
+This will open a ChatGPT-like UI in your browser using Chainlit (by default on port 8001), connected to the inference server.

 ## Troubleshooting